 By making a planned gift, you can make a significant gift to Harvard to address some of the world's most pressing issues through cutting-edge research and the education of tomorrow's leaders—and gain financial and tax benefits for you and your family.

 There are several types of gifts that first pay income to you and your family and then help Harvard.
 These also can enable you to dispose of illiquid assets in exchange for income and tax benefits.
 The lead trust is a gift arrangement that can help you transfer wealth to the next generation in a tax-efficient manner.

 - Giving Appreciated Securities is Now More Advantageous

 - Opportune Time to Establish a Lead Trust

-- New Edition of The Harvard Manual on Tax Aspects of Charitable Giving
+- The Harvard Manual on Tax Aspects of Charitable Giving

 A gift to Harvard of appreciated stock held for more than one year may provide you with significant benefits, including: